BirdeeHub/nixCats-nvim/README.md

 ## Attention:
 > You cannot launch nixCats with the nvim command.
 You may, however, launch it with anything else you would like to choose.

-> This is a side effect of being able to install multiple simultaneous versions of the same version of nvim to the same user's PATH via a module, something that would normally cause a collision error.
+> This is a side effect of being able to install multiple simultaneous versions of the same version of nvim to the same user's PATH via a module such as home manager, something that would normally cause a collision error.

+> The default launch name is the package name in the packageDefinitions set in flake.nix for that package.
+You may then make any other aliases that you please as long as they do not conflict.

+> Nvim does not know about the wrapper script.
+Nvim is named `nvim` and is in a file in the store.
+It is still at `<store_path>/bin/nvim` and is aware of that.
+Thus, this should not cause any other issues.

 ## Introduction